lewj85/jessesort/README.md

 2. Merge Phase

 Merge all stacks until 1 remains.
-This currently utilizes Powersort's near-optimal merge strategy that prevents an unbalanced merge tree.

-NOTE: A faster merge policy (Huffman?) may replace this.
-Testing is underway!
+This currently utilizes either Timsort's "best 2 out of 3" policy or the basic "increasing powers of 2" merge strategy (see the comments in the code).
+Testing is underway, so a faster merge policy (Huffman?) may replace this.

 ## Preprint

 The full breakdown of the algorithm can be seen in the Preprint here: https://www.researchgate.net/publication/388955884_JesseSort

-This is under active development, so the preprint and code here differ slightly.
-We use 2 half rainbows (Patience Sort's default output structure) instead of 1 split rainbow.
+This is under active development, so the preprint and code here differ.
+We now use 2 half rainbows (Patience Sort's default output structure) instead of 1 split rainbow.
 This is because split rainbows unnecessarily divide the ranges of the Patience Sort inputs and require suboptimal middle-insertions rather than faster tail-end insertions.

+## Final Thoughts

+My PhD has pulled me away from this project for a bit.
+I've actually come up with a couple other sorting algorithms that will have to wait as well!
+I will continue to update this in my free time whenever possible, but progress will be slower than before.
+Merge phase optimization is the last missing piece.
+Finally, I want to thank you all for your support and feedback--a special thank you to Sebastian Wild, Kenan Millet, and my beloved wife.
+Sorting is not my area of expertise, so I appreciate all your *patience*. 😉